OSHA’s New Silica Standard (Respirable Silica Rules)

 OSHA has updated the permissible exposure limit (PEL) of Respirable Crystalline Silica (RCS) effective September 23rd, 2017.
 The new PEL limits exposure to 50 micrograms of RCS per cubic meter of air during an 8-hour work shift.
 We have created a Silica Safety Checklist to assist you in ensuring that your workplace is OSHA compliant.
 Find out if you are at risk for exposure to RCS.

-As industry leaders Seton offers a full range of safety product from warning signs, barricades, and respirators to help you work safely with RCS and keep your workplace OSHA compliant.
+As industry leaders, Seton offers a full range of safety products from warning signs, barricades, and respirators to help you work safely with RCS and keep your workplace OSHA compliant.

 - Silica Safety Checklist